elingaard/deep-dehom/README.md

 ```

 ## Run pre-trained model
-To try out the pre-trained a jupyter notebook `lam_width_projection.py` has been provided.
+To try out the pre-trained a jupyter notebook `lam_width_projection.ipynb` has been provided.
 Here the pre-trained model can be used with a homogenization design of your own as input, or one of the pre-generated designs located in the `Output_TO` folder.

 ## TO-DO
 - [ ] Use `Fire` for running data-sampler and trainer